cybersholt/openwebui-tools/README.md

 - Enable the "Google Tools" tool for your model.
 - Ask about upcoming events using the command `What are the upcoming events?`.
+  - For the events, the start time, summary and creator email are fetched
 - Ask about noteworthy or actionable emails with the command `Are there any noteworthy or actionable emails?`.
+  - For the emails, the sender, subject, date and snippet are fetched together with a flag whether the email is unread.
+- Ask to create a reply to an email or just create a new email draft with the command `Create a reply to email` or `Create a new email draft`.
 **Note:** When running the query for the first time, you'll be prompted to authenticate and authorize the application to access your Google account through a Google OAuth dialog.

 ## License